What is Asynchronous (aka Async) Communication & Why It Matters

 - Reduce Reliance on Other People’s Time to Gain Access to Information: Teams must commit to documentation and update processes to be inclusive of searchable documentation.

-- Convert Synchronous Meetings to Asynchronous Work Processes: Teams can use the Placeless Taxonomy to strategically shift previously sync meetings to asynchronous communication.
+- Convert Synchronous Meetings to Asynchronous Work Processes: Teams can use the Placeless Taxonomy to strategically shift previously real-time communication, like sync meetings, to asynchronous communication.

 - Improve the Quality of Synchronous and Blended Meetings: Teams leverage blended meetings to ensure that the time they spend together is efficient and with purpose.